-Hi, my name is John and I started this blog junior year of college.
+Hi, my name is John, a full-time digital marketer, and I started this blog during my junior year of college.

-Junior year of college was when I took the “I can make money online too” red pill.
+My junior year of college was when I took the “I can make money online, too” red pill.

 I started with self-publishing with the help of free content and self-publishing courses.
 Later started getting familiar with the affiliate marketing world.

-Long story short, I had success self-publishing books on Amazon (some I wrote and some I didn’t), but I was still stuck with challenging school work in a major that I had lost interest in (even though I was part of the Tau Beta Pi engineering honor society).
+Long story short, I had success self-publishing books on Amazon (some I wrote and some I didn’t).
+However, I was still stuck with challenging schoolwork in a major that I had lost interest in (even though I was part of the Tau Beta Pi engineering honor society).

 The last two years of engineering school were brutal.
-I almost quit, but I knew it would break my parents’ heart, so I endured via a mini Stockdale Paradox.
+I almost quit, but I knew it would break my parents’ hearts, so I endured.
 I had caught the entrepreneur bug and knew the new direction I wanted to move towards.

 The Start of My Online Marketing Career

 After graduating with a B.S. in mechanical engineering, I got a job as a Search Engine Marketing Specialist at a local digital marketing agency (you can read how I did it in my guide here).
 The work involved managing the company’s sister companies and local business clients.